Shopify XML Sitemap Limitations

 - If you consolidate sections of your site it can be useful to include old URLs in a sitemap to help Google process redirects that are in place and remove these URLs from their index.

-- This method could be used to upload hreflang sitemaps, (however, be careful as these would not be referenced in your robots.txt file).
+- This method could be used to upload hreflang sitemaps, (however, be careful as these would not be referenced in your robots.txt file by default and would have to be manually added).

 - If you have customised your Shopify CMS and have product variants that are not included by Shopify in sitemaps, this can be used to include them in a sitemap.

-Can I see my custom Shopify sitemap in robots.txt?
+Can I add my custom Shopify sitemap in robots.txt?

 How to find default Shopify sitemaps?